scaseyjones/Literasee_Setup/README.md

 ## Under the hood

 1. GitHub is providing us with a site to host our source code as well as a server to serve the content!
-2. Details on how this works are [here](https://github.com/blog/2289-publishing-with-github-pages-now-as-easy-as-1-2-3)
+2. Details on how this works can be found [here](https://github.com/blog/2289-publishing-with-github-pages-now-as-easy-as-1-2-3).

 ## Contributors